swcarpentry/shell-novice/_episodes/05-loop.md

 > ## Variables in Loops
 >
-> This exercise refers to the `shell-lesson-data/exercise-data/proteins` directory.
+> This exercise refers to the `shell-lesson-data/exercise-data/populations` directory.
-> `ls *.pdb` gives the following output:
+> `ls *.txt` gives the following output:
 >
 > ~~~
-> cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb
+> bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt
 > ~~~
 > {: .output}
 >
 > What is the output of the following code?
 >
 > ~~~
-> $ for datafile in *.pdb
+> $ for datafile in *.txt
 > > do
-> >     ls *.pdb
+> >     ls *.txt
 > > done
 > ~~~
 > {: .language-bash}